Capture-time Extremal Cop-Win Graphs: Rank Cardinality Lists and Realizability

 \end{defn}

-For example, the graph $\graph{H}_7$ in Figure~\ref{h7} realizes $(2,2,2,1)$, so since $\graph{H}_7$ is a \tp{1} graph, (2,2,2,1) is 1-realizable.
-We will see that some vectors are \emph{not} realizable.
-Since an $r$-realizable vector with sum $n$ and length $\alpha$ corresponds to an \tp{r} graph on $n$ vertices with capture time $\alpha-r$, to understand $\mathcal{G}_n^{\alpha - r}$, to determine $\capt(n)$, and to answer related questions, the following question is of fundamental interest.
+For example, the graph $\graph{H}_7$ in Figure~\ref{h7} realizes $(2,2,2,1)$, so since $\graph{H}_7$ is a \tp{1} graph, the list (2,2,2,1) is $1$-realizable.
+We will see that some lists are not realizable.
+Since a $t$-realizable list with sum $n$ and length $\alpha$ corresponds to a \tp{t} graph on $n$ vertices with capture time $\alpha-t$, the answer to the following question would allow us to characterize $\mathcal{G}_n^{\alpha - t}$ and to determine $\capt(n)$.